LeastAuthority/leastauthority.com/blog_source/content/cryptocat_security_audit.rst

-If you have any questions about these results or the process, the CryptoCat developers and we of LeastAuthority.com will be available on a reddit "Ask Me Anything" next week blah blah blah to do Q&A about it.
+If you have any questions about these results or the process, the CryptoCat developers and we of LeastAuthority.com will be available on a reddit "Ask Me Anything" Monday of next week for Q&A.

-The next audit we are doing is for `GlobaLeaks`_, so stay tuned.
+The next project we are auditing is `GlobaLeaks`_, so stay tuned.

 XXX list issues
 XXX link to report